mfaizanadnan1903-code/Calculator/README.md

 # Calculator- By python(programming langouage) and its modules along with external module(numpy)

-This main repository"Calculator" contains the whole project in which I build my whole big project in which you can find out dofferent functionalities regarding statistics and mathematical functions.
+This main repository**Calculator** contains the whole project in which I build my whole big project in which you can find out different functionalities regarding statistics and mathematical functions.

 This project is a part of my ***python programming journey***.

 #project structure

 First.py

 Second.py

 Third.py

 #project description